-Most of us have some bad habits we’ve developed over the years, including those that involve the household – and some we may not even recognize as bad habits.
-However, certain things you do around the house could actually be damaging, to both your home and your health.
+Most of us have some bad habits we’ve developed over the years, including those that involve the household — and some we may not even recognize as bad habits.
+However, certain things you do around the house could be damaging to your home and your health.
 Continue reading to learn the worst household habits you need to break, fast!

 Don’t Forget About Filters

-Bottom line: You NEED to get in the habit of checking the filters in household appliances, especially the lint filter in the dryer.
+Bottom line is that you need to get in the habit of checking the filters in household appliances, especially the lint filter in the dryer.
 Not only does a clogged-up lint filter cause your dryer to operate less efficiently, it’s also a fire hazard that could potentially lead to all that built-up lint catching on fire.
-And while you’re at it, check the air and water filters in your fridge, the filter in your dishwasher, etc. Here are 18 other important household tasks that will take less than 10 minutes.
+And while you’re at it, check the air and water filters in your fridge, the filter in your dishwasher, etc. Here are other important household tasks that will take less than 10 minutes.

 Repeatedly slamming a door over time can push the door jamb out of alignment and eventually lead to a gap between the jamb and the trim, allowing moisture and cold air to sneakily enter your home and push your heating costs up.